Kamran-Afzali/Kamran-Afzali.github.io/_posts/Notes/ACFAS.md

 Recent developments include the European Health Data Space regulation, which represents a sea change in how health data is managed and shared across Europe.
 This evolution reflects growing recognition that effective anonymization requires both technical solutions and governance frameworks.

-Meanwhile, the increased adoption of open-source software in healthcare settings, particularly R, has democratized access to sophisticated anonymization tools[7].
+Meanwhile, the increased adoption of open-source software in healthcare settings, particularly R, has democratized access to sophisticated anonymization tools.

 ### Historical Milestones